 Are all performance fabrics created equal?

-Good question – and the answer is no. As the folks at Johnson’s Fabrics say, performance textiles stand up to “wear and tear from kids and pets plus it’s stain resistant, water resistant, odor resistant, and easy to clean.”
-That is a best-case scenario to be sure.
-But there are a host of ways a fabric can perform.
-Some performance fabrics are designed to bead up when liquid gets spilled on them.
+By design, some performance fabrics bead up when liquid gets spilled on them.
 Others resist staining.
-And others still are created to withstand UV damage.
+And others still withstand UV damage.
 They may even be able to protect against mold, mildew and bacterial growth.
+Some performance fabrics even benefit from an applied after-market protectant.
 Choosing the best textile for your application begins with understanding your options.

 What peformance fabrics are best for residential use?

 Acrylic is a man-made polymer.
-It is first produced in fiber form then spun into yarn.
-Acrylic fabrics are “solution dyed” and this means that color is added to the fibers at the point of manufacturing, rather than added later, like a dye.
+The manufacturer first produces the product in fiber form then spins the fibers into yarn.
+Acrylic fabrics are “solution dyed.”
+This means that the mill adds color to the fibers at the point of manufacturing, rather than added later, like a dye.
 Due to this process, acrylic fabrics resist fading, even in settings with high UV levels.

 What do Olefin-Based Fabrics Offer?

-Olefin is another synthetic fiber.
-It is made from a polymer called polyproylene.
+Olefin is another synthetic fiber, made from a polymer called polyproylene.
 Olefin shares many of the traits of acrylic fabrics in that it is also man-made and solution dyed.
-It is also resistent to fading.
-It blocks mold, mildew and bacterial contamination.
-It can meet the demands of outdoor and indoor settings.
+Resistent to fading, it blocks mold, mildew and bacterial contamination.
+What’s more, Olefin can meet the demands of both outdoor and indoor settings.

 Why does Microfiber Make the List?